-INSIDE : I have rekindled my love of reading fiction and wanted to share my recent reads, favorite books, best beach reads.
+INSIDE : I have rekindled my love of reading for enjoyment.
+See the books I can’t put down, the best beach reads and a quick review of each of them.
 Check out these Best Fiction Books to Read in 2021.

 This post may contain affiliate links.
 See full disclosure here.